Program management and PPM/Portfolio management: challenges and best practices

 • Execution

-• The coordination
+• The control

 The coordination of multiple projects and control will be involved throughout the program.
 To achieve this, use precise metrics that will help you evaluate a program's performance, effectiveness and profitability.

-• Financial metrics : total program cost, return on investment
+• Financial metrics Total program cost, return on investment

 Up-to-date key performance indicators with a "landing" view